Harika-SVL/Jenkins/notes.md

 * It follows convention(SNAPSHOT & RELEASE) over configuration
 * It uses a file called as 'pom.xml'
 * POM - Project Object Model
+* Apache Log4j Security Vulnerabilities

+* Artifacts(reasons) :

+=> To avoid the errors occuring freshly

+=> To try to resolve the existing errors

 ### Maven Installation: